fzuleta/fusion-360-cycloidal-gears-BS-978-part-2/README.md

 - code is slow to generate
 - Im gonna leave this as is, as Ive moved to developing https://github.com/fzuleta/fusion-360-cycloidal-gears-nihs which is `NIHS 20-01 NIHS 20-02 NIHS 20-10`
 - Needs arcs in the tooth, easy to do, if you feel like improving this ❤️
+- TODO: Fusion's dimensions in the python api are in CM, need to make afunction to convert to mm